defagos/CoconutKit/README.markdown

 Several clever classes (e.g. dynamic localization, web view controller) and other contributions by [Cédric Luthi (0xced)](http://0xced.blogspot.com/).
 Thanks!

+### Known issues
+Starting with iOS 5, there is an issue when an HLSStackController is set as root view controller of an application or used modally: All child view controllers contained within it will receive the `viewWillAppear:` and `viewDidAppear:` events, even those which are not on top (the top one will receive the event twice).
+This corresponds what I consider a regression introduced with the new iOS 5 view controller containment API.
+I filed a bug report (see rdar://10822029) and I hope this should be fixed in a near future.

 ### Release notes

+#### Version 1.1.1
+* CGAffineTransform replaced by CATransform3D for creating richer animations
+* New transition styles for containers (Flipboard-like push, horizontal and vertical flips)
+* Various bug fixes

 #### Version 1.1
 * Added easy Core Data validation